Set-Theoretically Perfect Ideals and Residual Intersections: Abstract

 \section{Abstract}

 This paper studies algebraic residual intersections in rings with Serre's condition \( S_{s} \).
-It demonstrates that residual intersections admit free approaches i.e. perfect subideal with the same radical.
+It demonstrates that a wide class of residual intersections is set theoretically perfect.
 This fact leads to determining a uniform upper bound for the multiplicity of residual intersections.
 In positive characteristic, it follows that residual intersections are cohomologically complete intersection and, hence, their variety is connected in codimension one.